roberthoenig/GraphCLIP/relational_image_generation_evaluation/README.md

 The models available are:

 * 'ViT-B/32' (finetuned ViT that takes in text embeddings of object names and classifies a fixed set of attributes and relationships)
-* ViT-L/14 (larger finetuned ViT that takes in text embeddings of object names and classifies a fixed set of attributes and relationships)
+* 'ViT-L/14' (larger finetuned ViT that takes in text embeddings of object names and classifies a fixed set of attributes and relationships)
+* 'ViT-L/14-Datacomp' It's the same model than ViT-L, but was pretrained with a newer, better dataset (see openclip).
+Optimally, use this model.

 ## example useage